The 10 Aberdeen imports you may have forgotten about - Evening Express

-Over the club’s 117-year history, there have been influential foreign imports – from Zoltan Varga to Arild Stavrum – who have who have left their mark on Aberdeen.
+Over the club’s 117-year history, there have been influential foreign imports – from Zoltan Varga to Arild Stavrum – who have left their mark on Aberdeen.

 Recently, we compiled a list we deemed to be the 10 best overseas players in Dons’ history, which you can find here:

-The 10 players above all won trophies, made a large amount of appearances for the club or lit up Pittodrie in seasons when there wasn’t too much domestic talent to shout about.
+The 10 players above all won trophies, made a large amount of appearances for the club and/or lit up Pittodrie in seasons when there wasn’t too much domestic talent to shout about.

 There are even more memorable foreign players who just missed out on the “best” list, Theo Ten Caat, Cato Guntveit, Peter van de Ven, Willem van der Ark, Eugene Dadi and Roberto Bisconti among them, who had an enduring impact on the Red Army.